vectorgrp/sil-kit-pkg/README.rst

 Some further prerequisites:

-* Debian SID (as of January 2024) or Ubuntu 23.04 and higer!
+* Debian SID (as of January 2024) or Ubuntu 23.04 and higher!
     Earlier versions of Ubuntu might not work, as the dependencies needed are too old to work with SIL Kit!
 * We build the package directly in the sil-kit-pkg directory.
     You can copy the script to anywhere on your system, just adapt **SILKIT_PKG_URL** accordingly